WebGLSamples/WebGL2Samples/README.md

 npm run jsHint-watch
 ```

+## Notes

+### About WebGL resource deletion

+Usually it is not necessary to manually use delete calls when unloading the page.
+Click [here](https://www.khronos.org/registry/webgl/specs/latest/1.0/#3) for more details.

 ## Contributions

 This is a community project.
 We welcome contributions!
 Check out the [issues](https://github.com/WebGLSamples/WebGL2Samples/issues) for ideas on what to contribute.